top of page

 Being an indie author means wearing many hats.
 I’m not just a writer; I’m also an editor, cover designer, marketer, and sometimes customer service.
 Balancing these roles alongside a full-time job can feel overwhelming.

-To stay organized, I use tools like:
+To stay organised, I use tools like:

 One challenge is switching mental gears quickly.
 After a day of work, I need to shift from professional tasks to creative thinking.
 Sometimes, I set a timer for 25 minutes of focused writing, followed by a short break.
 This Pomodoro technique helps me stay productive without burning out.